Developer Documentation

 10RoomLeft

 The event OnRoomLeft is triggered to notify you, that the current user has left the room.
 You need to listen to this event to do some cleanup work: You might have some PlaybackComponent components in your scene that you have created earlier.
 Some (or all of them) are linked to the room that the user just left.
-Use DestroyPlaybackComponents member function of the OdinHandler singleton instance to remove all PlaybackComponent elements linked to the room left.
+Use DestroyPlaybackComponents member function of the OdinHandler singleton instance to remove all PlaybackComponent elements linked to the left room.

 Handling Notifications to users